inspektor-gadget/inspektor-gadget/Documentation/architecture.md

 # Inspektor Gadget architecture

-Inspektor Gadget is deployed to each node as a privileged DeamonSet.
+Inspektor Gadget is deployed to each node as a privileged DaemonSet.
 It uses in-kernel BPF helper programs to monitor events mainly related to syscalls from userspace programs in a pod.
 The BPF programs are run by the kernel and gather the log data.
 Inspektor Gadget's userspace